Send Feedback

 After the session, Osteen shared his observations with Gawande, who believed the case had proceeded perfectly and that there had been no mistakes.
 "I didn't think there would be anything much he (Osteen) would have to say when we were done," Gawande recalls.
 Osteen asked Gawande if he had noticed that the overhead light swung away from the wound during the operation.
 He also asked the surgeon if he was aware that his elbow kept going up in the air as he worked.
 What the swinging elbow meant was that Gawande was not in full control of the surgery; the straying light meant there was a little less illumination for the operation.
 The double-mistake was robbing the surgery of much-needed precision.
 All this, yet the surgeon was convinced it was all perfect!

 Observed Gawande: "It was a whole level of awareness!"
 Coaches, he summarizes, are your external eyes and ears, providing a more accurate picture of your reality.
 "They are recognizing the fundamentals.
 They are breaking your actions down, and then helping you build them back up again."
 He says that, after two months of coaching he felt himself getting better again.
 After a year, his complications dropped down even further.
 He admits that it wasn't easy, largely because he did not like being observed.
 He also did not like the idea that he had to revise his practised routine, and learn to make changes and improvements.
 After all, school was over!
 He was now an established professional.
-Ultimately, the rather humbling experience made him realize that the coaches "were onto something profoundly important…Want to get good at something?
-Get a coach!" he says.
+Ultimately, the rather humbling experience made him realize that the coaches "were onto something profoundly important

 'Want to get good at something?
 Get a coach!'